-4) Rates of Market Fee
+4. Rate of Market Fee

-Section 13 of the Maharashtra Act, 1963 prescribed the minimum and maximum rates of market fees.
-The Market Committee is competent to fix suitable rates within the said limits and make the provision for it in its own Bye-laws.
+Section 13 of the Maharashtra Act, 1963 prescribed the minimum and maximum rates of Market Fees.
+The Market Committee is competent to fix suitable rate within the said limits and makes the provision for its in its own bye-laws.

-5) Sale, Weighment and Warehousing
+5. Sale, Weighment and Warehousing

-Form No. 12, based on Section 18 of the Maharashtra Act, 1963 is the receipt of agricultural produce brought for sale to the Adatya.
-Standards of weighments are prescribed in the Bye-laws; they are as follows:
+From No. 12, based on Section 18 of the Maharashtra Act, 1963 is the receipt of agricultural produce brought for sale to the adatya, standard of weighment are prescribed in the bye-laws.
+They are shown in Table 2.5

-Table No. 2.5 Weight and Measurement
+Table 2.5 Weight and Measurement

-Sr. No. Produce Weight & Measurement
+Sr. No. Produce Weight and Measurement

 1 Agricultural Produce Quintal

 2 Fruit, Vegetables, Coconut Number

 3 Eggs, Hens, Cattle, Goat Number

 4 Wool, Black Pepper, etc. Kilograms

 5 Butter, Milk Kg/Litre

 6 Skin and Hides Kilograms